BMW N52

-The BMW N52 is a naturally aspirated straight-six petrol engine which was produced from 2004 to 2015.
-The N52 replaced the BMW M54 and debuted on the E90 3 Series and E63 6 Series.
+The BMW N52 is a naturally aspirated straight-6 petrol engine which was produced from 2004 to 2015.
+The N52 replaced the BMW M54 and debuted on the E9x 3 Series and E6x 5 and 7 Series.

 The N52 was the first water-cooled engine to use magnesium/aluminium composite construction in the engine block.
 It was also listed as one of Ward's 10 Best Engines in 2006 and 2007.

-In European markets, the N52 began to be phased out following the release of the BMW N53 in 2007.
-However, in markets such as the United States, Canada, Australia and Malaysia, the N53 was deemed unsuitable due to the high levels of sulfur in the fuel.
-From the year 2011, the N52 began to be replaced by the BMW N20 turbocharged four-cylinder engine until production of the N52 finished in 2015.
+In European markets, the N52 began to be phased out in favor of its direct injected version, the BMW N53 in 2007.
+Markets such as the United States, Canada, Australia and Malaysia retained the N52 as the N53 was deemed unsuitable due to the high sulphur content of local fuel.